a-h/templ/docs/docs/03-syntax-and-usage/09-css-style-management.md

 ## Class expression

-To use a variables as the name of a CSS class, use a CSS expression.
+To use a variable as the name of a CSS class, use a CSS expression.

 ```templ title="component.templ"
 package main